jeromeetienne/learningthreejs.com/source/_posts/2015-06-05-learningthree-dot-js-news-stay-tuned-with-creative-3d-demos.markdown

 [Pregoneros de Medellin](http://www.pregonerosdemedellin.com/#en) is a breathtaking and very interactive street walk experience developed by [Thibault Durand](https://twitter.com/tibbb) and his talented team.
 It was created using a GoPro and Javascript.
 You can read the [post](https://medium.com/@tibbb/how-we-created-an-immersive-street-walk-experience-with-a-gopro-and-javascript-f442cf8aa2dd) on how it was produced.
 In this web documentary you walk around Medellin city in Colombia and listen to the street-vendors cries, which are very traditional in the cultural Colombian landscape.
 You can click on each vendor to watch a video of his typical day to day life.
 I just loved it!

 ### Conclusion
 In this blogpost we talked about some wonderful demos and very artistic projects.
 We were very impressed by the rich experiences that lead to web documentaries and interesting publications.
-All these demos are very interactive and show is the amazing things we can do with 3D on the web.
+All these demos are very interactive and show the amazing things we can do with 3D on the web.

 We also want to thank our readers.
 We love it when developers out there send us their stuff, new and creative demos that we can share.

 Stay tuned for more Three.js news.
-See you next time
+See you next time.